-A copy of the State University of New York College of Environmental Science and Forestry campus crime statistics as reported annually to the U.S. Department of Education will be provided upon request by the ESF University Police at 315-470-6667.
+A copy of the State University of New York College of Environmental Science and Forestry campus crime statistics as reported annually to the U.S. Department of Education will be provided upon request by the ESF University Police at 315-470-6667 and can be found here.
 Information can also be obtained from the U.S. Department of Education website.